 - Adam Westing: "I can take it out on anyone I want!
 I'm William Shatner!"

-- An Aesop: Usually every other episode.
+- An Aesop: Usually every other episode has one.

 - All Girls Want Bad Boys: This occasionally applies depending on the situation:

 - Will's bad boy routine has led to him getting many women.
 On the other hand, there are times when women act repulsed and turn him down.
 In one episode, his date rejects him in favor of the more sensitive Carlton.

 - Hilary's disgust towards Jazz shows she's not generally into bad boys.